TrungTNguyenn/Hospital-Project-I/README.md

 **Staff-Staff (Supervisor-Subordinate) Recursive Relationship (1:M):**

 The Staff entity may have a recursive relationship involving supervisors and subordinates, representing hierarchical structures within the staff members of the clinic.
-In this recursive relationship, each staff member (e.g., a supervisor) can be associated with one or more other staff members (e.g., subordinates).
+In this recursive relationship, each staff member (e.g., a doctor) can be associated with one or more other staff members (e.g., nurse).
 This relationship enables tracking supervisory relationships within the clinic's staff hierarchy, ensuring a clear delineation of reporting structures and responsibilities.

 <img width="768" alt="Screen Shot 2024-04-03 at 1 02 29 PM" src="https://github.com/TrungTNguyenn/Hospital-Project-I/assets/140082975/c6f6b95e-e559-4c64-8a58-195c38c52851">